grapevinedigital/django-role-permissions/docs/utils.rst

     if permissions['create_medical_record']:
         print 'user can create medical record'

-.. function:: grant_permission(user, permission_name)
+.. function:: grant_permission(user, permission_name, role=None)

+Grants a permission to a user for the given role.
+If no role passed, it will iterate through all roles of the given user and try to grant the permission for each role that has it.
-Grants a permission to a user.
-Will not grant a permission that is not listed in the role ``available_permissions``.
+Will not grant a permission if the user doesn't have the role or the permission is not listed in the role's ``available_permissions``.

 .. code-block:: python

     from rolepermissions.shortcuts import grant_permission

+    grant_permission(user, 'create_medical_record', 'doctor')
+    >>> True
     grant_permission(user, 'create_medical_record')
+    >>> True

-.. function:: revoke_permission(user, permission_name)
+.. function:: revoke_permission(user, permission_name, role=None)

-Revokes a permission.
+Revokes a permission for the given role.
+If no role passed, it will iterate through all roles to remove the permission from each role that contains it.

 .. code-block:: python

     from rolepermissions.shortcuts import revoke_permission

+    revoke_permission(user, 'create_medical_record', 'doctor')
+    >>> True
     revoke_permission(user, 'create_medical_record')
+    >>> True

 Permission and role verification